The Dog Bite Lawyers of Abel Law Firm

 A common problem dog bite victims face is getting hurt on a rental property.
 State laws don’t require tenants to purchase renter’s insurance, and there isn’t a homeowners policy because they don’t own their apartment or house.
 If you own your home, you could review your policy to determine if your insurance company covers dog bites on another person’s property.
 You could also check with your auto insurance.
 There might be coverage for dog bite injuries.
 Every insurance company has different coverage options and requirements.
 Your attorney can request all available policies to explore the choices you have for seeking compensation.

 Yes, but only to obtain specific information, such as their name, contact information, and details about their dog.
 However, you shouldn’t get into a long discussion with them.
 You could inadvertently say something that hurts your case.
 For example, they seem visibly upset about their dog injuring you, and as a way to make them feel better, you tell them it’s “not a big deal.”
 Their defense attorney could use your words against you later to minimize the severity of your injury.
-Let us communicate with all parties involved in the case.
+Let your attorney communicate with all parties involved in the case.